Foreign policy of the Nixon administration: Chile

 For decades historians have heatedly debated the role of the United States, focusing on four main issues: (1) Did the US attempt to spark a military coup to prevent Salvador Allende taking office in 1970?
 (There was no coup that year.)
 (2) The commander in chief of the Chilean Armed Forces, General Rene Schneider blocked coup efforts; he was murdered—was the US involved?
 (3) Chile's economy went into free fall as copper revenues plunged and food prices soared; was the US responsible?
 (4) Was the US involved in the plotting and execution of the successful 1973 coup?
 The Clinton Administration in 1999–2000 released a massive cache of 23,000 secret documents, allowing for the first time an in-depth look at American involvement.
 Historians working through the documents continue to be bitterly divided, with one group insisting that American involvement at all stages was minimal, and the opposition insisting that Kissinger was deeply guilty.

+Honduras

+On November 22, 1971, the United States handed over the Swan Islands to Honduras after signing the Treaty of the Swan Islands.
+Honduras began exercising this sovereignty on September 1, 1972.